UNC Health System

 UNC School of Medicine

 First established in 1879 and expanded to a four-year program in 1952, the UNC School of Medicine has a long tradition as one of the nation’s leading medical schools.
-The School of Medicine is currently ranked 2nd in primary care and 22nd in research by U.S. News and World Report.
+The School of Medicine is currently ranked 1st in primary care and 23rd in research by U.S. News and World Report.
 The school’s 1,700 faculty members provide clinical services in the inpatient units at UNC Hospitals and the outpatient clinics on UNC campus while training the next generation of health care professionals.
-The school has campuses in Asheville and Charlotte, as well.
+The school has campuses in Asheville, Charlotte, and Wilmington as well.

 UNC REX Healthcare